EngineersBox/PSX-Minecraft/README.md

  * Finishing touches on chunk culling
  * Polygon subdivision in chunk rendering
  * Implement furnace and chest
- * Design block update system for liquids and redstone components
+ * Design block update system for blocks, liquids and redstone components

 ### Screenshots